 Taste & mixability

-Customer reviews often note a thick, dessert‑like shake.
+The product is positioned as a thicker, dessert-style shake, which tends to appeal to buyers who prefer a richer texture.
 Chocolate Peanut Butter and Creamy Vanilla are favourites.
 It mixes best in a blender due to casein’s viscosity and works well in puddings and recipes like overnight oats.

 Use cases

 Casein is marketed as suitable before bed or between meals for satiety.
-Customers frequently highlight feeling fuller for longer compared to whey.
+It is typically chosen for a slower, more filling shake profile than standard whey.

 Value